acdh-oeaw/vlo-curation/vlo-vocabularies/maps/csv/readme.txt

 * NORMALIZED_VALUE value must exist
 * If you want to map some value to more then one NORMALIZED_VALUE use semicolon as separator
 * If NORMALIZED_VALUE is quoted, quotes will be ignored
+* If NORMALIZED_VALUE is equal to --, original value will not be shown in VLO UI

-* If you want to ignore any row put C style one line comments: // at the beginning of the line
+* If you want to skip any row put C style one line comments: // at the beginning of the line Do this for rows that are not finished to avoid exceptions or to ignore mapping

 *